 - About anything that could affect your ability to take medicines, such as difficulty swallowing pills, difficulty remembering to take pills, or any health conditions that may prevent your use of medicines.

 - If you are pregnant or plan to become pregnant.
-Whether sulfamethoxazole/trimethoprim can harm an unborn baby is unknown.
 Sulfamethoxazole/trimethoprim should not be used by pregnant women because sulfonamides (including sulfamethoxazole) may cause .
-Talk to your health care provider about possible risks with taking sulfamethoxazole/trimethoprim when pregnant.
+Sulfamethoxazole/trimethoprim should be used during pregnancy only if the potential benefit justifies the potential risk to the .
+Talk to your health care provider about the risks of taking sulfamethoxazole/trimethoprim during pregnancy.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Sulfamethoxazole/trimethoprim may affect the way other medicines or products work, and other medicines or products may affect how sulfamethoxazole/trimethoprim works.
 Ask your health care provider if there are interactions between sulfamethoxazole/trimethoprim and the other medicines you take.